 Recognizing employees helps drive engagement and boosts morale, which in turn increases productivity.
 That’s vital when productivity levels globally are at their lowest ever.

 Appreciation is also a fundamental human need.
 It falls under the fourth level of Maslow’s Hierarchy of Basic Needs – ‘self-esteem’.
-This is called the need for esteem.
 It is a degree of self-respect and respect from others which includes recognition, attention and appreciation.

 With engagement levels reportedly at an all-time low, building a culture of appreciation in your company is not only the right thing to do but also a smart business move.